TheControllerJunky/TICO-Assets-Downloader/README.md

 ## Missing artwork

 If artwork is still unavailable after every provider has been checked, the app creates `TICO Missing Assets.txt` in the main TICO folder.
 The report lists the system, original filename, resolved game title, and missing asset types.

-## Disclaimer

-This is an unofficial community tool and is not affiliated with SteamGridDB or the TICO project.

-Artwork availability and usage rights vary by provider.
-Review the relevant source licensing before redistributing downloaded images.